-Nic Shaw, of the Which?
-Cars team, says: 'There's no immediate reason to delay buying a car, as long as you can afford it and are confident you can keep up any repayments (if you buy it with a loan or on finance) and meet ongoing running costs.
+Lisa Barber, from the Which? cars team, says: ‘There’s no immediate reason to delay buying a car, as long as you can afford it and are confident you can keep up any repayments (if you buy it with a loan or on finance) and meet ongoing running costs.
 In fact, some models registered before 1 April 2017 may work out cheaper to buy, when new car tax rules come into place.
 This is because owners of low-emission cars will no longer be exempt from paying car tax.

 ‘And although some supermarkets have recently cut fuel prices, there’s no guarantee that prices won’t climb again.
 Which means it’s important that you choose a car that offers good fuel economy (mpg).
-Realistic, accurate mpg figures taken from our rigorous lab and road tests are shown in every Which? car review'
+Realistic, accurate mpg figures taken from our rigorous lab and road tests are shown in every Which? car review.‘

 Will the price of imported cars go up?

-'It's possible the prices of cars built outside the UK will go up due to fluctuations in the sterling exchange rate.
-However, in the short- and medium-term, manufacturers and dealers are likely to try to keep prices at or close to their current levels in order to maintain demand and sales volumes.
+Lisa says: ‘It’s possible the prices of cars built outside the UK will go up due to fluctuations in the sterling exchange rate.
+However, in the short and medium-term, manufacturers and dealers may try to keep prices at or close to their current levels in order to maintain demand and sales volumes.

-'We may even see attractive new deals being offered in order to tempt buyers who may be nervous about the state of the economy.
-As always, the best course of action is to choose a Best Buy car, shop around and haggle to get a good price, and make sure you use our research to choose a car you can rely on – see our best cars.’
+‘We may even see attractive new deals being offered in order to tempt buyers who may be nervous about the state of the economy.
+But don’t be tricked into buying an uneconomical, unreliable model.
+Shop around and haggle to get a good price, and make sure you use our research to choose a car you can rely on – see our best cars.’

 Will the price of petrol and diesel go up?